-The defined benefit plans' net position at June 30, 2019 was \$70.3 billion compared to \$66.8 billion at June 30, 2018 and \$62.2 billion at June 30, 2017.
-The net position is available to meet the defined benefit plans ongoing obligations to plan members, retirees and their beneficiaries.
-The net position of defined benefit plans increased by \$3.5 billion, or 5.2 percent, in 2019 compared to an increase of \$4.7 billion, or 7.5 percent, in 2018 and an increase of \$8.0 billion, or 14.7 percent, in 2017.
+The DB Plans' net position at June 30, 2020 was \$71.0 billion compared to \$70.3 billion at June 30, 2019 and \$66.8 billion at June 30, 2018.
+The net position is available to meet the DB Plans' ongoing obligations to plan members, retirees and their beneficiaries.
+The net position of the DB Plans increased by \$0.6 billion, or 0.9 percent, in 2020 compared to an increase of \$3.5 billion, or 5.2 percent, in 2019 and an increase of \$4.7 billion, or 7.5 percent, in 2018.

-The net pension liability is measured as the total pension liability, less the Plans' fiduciary net position.
-The total pension liability is determined based upon discounting projected benefit payments based on the benefit terms and legal agreements existing at the Plans' fiscal year end.
+The net pension liability is measured as the total pension liability, less the DB Plans' fiduciary net position.
+The total pension liability is determined based upon discounting projected benefit payments based on the benefit terms and legal agreements existing at the DB Plans' fiscal year end.
 Projected benefit payments are discounted using a single rate that reflects the expected rate of return on investments, to the extent that plan assets are available to pay benefits, and a tax-exempt, high-quality municipal bond rate when plan assets are not available.

-The net pension liability for the defined benefit plans was \$18.1 billion in 2019, \$9.8 billion in 2018 and \$10.7 billion in 2017.
-The increase in net pension liability for 2019 of \$8.3 billion was primarily driven by changes in assumptions as a result of the most recent experience study, with the reduction in the discount rate and the changes in the mortality tables causing the largest increases.
-The decrease in net pension liability for 2018 of \$939.7 million was primarily due to the 7.8 percent return on market value of assets during 2018, which was more than the assumed return of 7.25 percent.
-The ratio of plan net position to total pension liability was 79.5 percent in 2019, 87.2 percent in 2018 and 85.3 percent in 2017.
-For June 30, 2019, this indicates that, for every dollar of total pension liability, plan assets of \$0.79 are available to cover such obligations as compared to \$0.87 at July 1, 2018 and \$0.85 at July 1, 2017.
+The net pension liability for the DB Plans was \$21.7 billion in 2020, \$18.1 billion in 2019 and \$9.8 billion in 2018.
+The increase in net pension liability for 2020 of \$3.6 billion was primarily due to the 1.7 percent rate of return on market value of assets during 2020, which was less than the expected rate of return of 6.75 percent.
+The increase in net pension liability for 2019 of \$8.4 billion was primarily driven by changes in assumptions as a result of the most recent experience study, with the reduction in the discount rate and the changes in the mortality tables causing the largest increases.
+The ratio of plan net position to total pension liability was 76.6 percent in 2020, 79.5 percent in 2019 and 87.2 percent in 2018.
+For June 30, 2020, this indicates that, for every dollar of total pension liability, plan assets of \$0.77 are available to cover such obligations as compared to \$0.79 at July 1, 2019 and \$0.87 at July 1, 2018.

 An analysis of the funding progress and University contributions and a discussion of actuarial assumptions and methods is set forth in the required supplementary information section of the financial statements.
-While all of the defined benefit plans' assets are available to pay any member's benefits, assets and liabilities for the campus and medical center segment of the defined benefit plans are tracked internally and separately from the Department of Energy (DOE) national laboratory segment of defined benefit plans and the DOE has a continuing obligation to fund defined benefit plans benefits for the retirees of the laboratory segment.
+While all of UCRP's assets are available to pay any member's benefits, assets and liabilities for the campus and medical center segment of UCRP are tracked internally and separately from the Department of Energy (DOE) national laboratory segment of UCRP and the DOE has a continuing obligation to fund UCRP benefits for the retirees of the laboratory segment.